-Supporting Action 1 - The Parish Council will work with Warwickshire County Council to review the existing speed limits in the village and seek measures to lower the speed limit around sensitive areas such as at the school, shop, Mary Arden's Farm and railway station.
+The Parish Council will work with Warwickshire County Council to review the existing speed limits in the village and seek measures to lower the speed limit around sensitive areas such as at the school, shop and railway station.
 In carrying out this review, the Parish Council will seek to identify a number of "Safety Zones" where measures to improve accessibility and highway safety will be prioritised and co-ordinated.